-- Direct Power On: Allows the projector to turn on automatically once the power is fed through the power cord. - Signal Power On: Sets whether to turn the projector directly on without pressing (1) POWER or III ON when the projector is in standby mode and detects a VGA signal. - Auto Power Off: Allows the projector to turn off automatically if no input signal is detected after a set period of time to prevent unnecessary waste of lamp life. - Power Off Timer: Sets the auto-shutdown timer.
+- Direct Power On: Allows the projector to turn on automatically once the power is fed through the power cord. - Signal Power On: Sets whether to turn the projector directly on without pressing (1) POWER or III ON when the projector is in standby mode and detects a VGA signal or a HDMI signal with 5V power. - Auto Power Off: Allows the projector to turn off automatically if no input signal is detected after a set period of time to prevent unnecessary waste of lamp life. - Power Off Timer: Sets the auto-shutdown timer.